dbojan/csv2xml/README.md

 Open Notepad, paste, save as csv2xml.bat
 If windows ask to run, click on yes.

-Can be used as an replacement for csv2xlsx, csv2xls, csv2ods, csv2fods.

 Libre Office Calc can open xml, but cannot save it, it will offer to save in ods or xlsx format.

 Usage:
 echo Usage: csv2xml input.csv "optional output file name.xml"